fltk/fltk/README.abi-version.txt

 Note on CMake:

 	CMake generates FL/abi-version.h in the build tree.
-You may run 'make install' to install the FLTK library including the headers in the chosen installation directory, although this is not necessary.
+You may run 'make install' to install the FLTK library including all headers in the chosen installation directory, although this is not necessary.

 	The FLTK team recommends to use the FLTK library directly from the